 “My current body of architectural work encompassing abandoned theatres, shrines, factories, dwellings, and mountain shelters involves investigating interior and exterior emotions.
 A dwelling is about this central refuge within the imagination.
-My experience of assemblage of materials comes from living in London where recycling formed a creative way of thinking.
 Narrative is central to my ambition.
 By exploring the vessel as metaphor, pushing boundaries and discovering technically challenging ways of making, I can aim to bring together languages that expresses a painterly approach with expressive use of colour, line and texture.
 Mono printing on clay with newspaper, drawing with oxides and transferring images brings spontaneity to the working process.”

 My interest in Ceramics began age twelve at the co-educational boarding school in Hampshire I went to based on the teachings of Jiddu Krishnamurti 1895 – 1986, a philosopher, speaker and writer.
 There I learnt to draw, paint and work with clay in between my academic studies and playing the piano.
 Ceramics and painting are a thread and passion woven into my life from the early years.
 Past experiences from living in India and travelling to Japan have influenced the natural, earthy qualities in my clay sculptures, like my Himalayan mountain shrines.
 I grew up in London during the 1970`s; a time of psychedlia 1960-1975, Cult cinema, National Film Theatre, rock music at the Roundhouse, Pop Art ( Serpentine ), shopping (Biba ), and Kings cross with it`s decaying Victorian buildings and council properties, London’s essential atmosphere and collective essence.